laurennoelle/teachers-who-share-frontend/README.md

 * Landing Page: A user lands on the site and logs into their existing account or creates a new account.
 The user will have authentication while they are logged in and when navigating the site; without having to sign in multiple times.

 * Search Filtering: A user will have a menu to filter their search based on the grade level they teach, the subject they are teaching, or by typing a query into the search bar that filters through the resources.

-The user can click on a resource to go to its detail page.
+* Detail Page: The user can click on a resource to go to its specific detail page.
+A user can view all the criteria for the resource including title, ratings, previews of PDFs, grade level, subject and comments.

-* Detail Page: A user can view all the criteria for the resource including title, ratings, previews of PDFs, grade level, subject and comments.
-The user will be able to save this resource to their profile page.
+* Saved Items: The user will be able to save a selected resource to their profile page.
+This makes a POST request to the backend that updates the user profile.

-* User Profile: A user will navigate to their personal profile page that lists their saved resources.
-This makes a POST request to the backend to display the data.
-They will have the option to click on a "share" button to share the linked resources to other teachers via social media.
+* User Profile: A user will navigate to their personal profile page (clicking the icon in the navbar) that displays their saved resources.

+* Share Function: A user will have the option to click on a "share" button to share the linked resources to other teachers via social media or email.

-* Resource Form: A user will be able to fill in a form to share an educational resource they have created to the site.
-This will make a POST request to the database and be shared publicly.
+* Resource Form: A user will be able to fill in a "Share a Resource" form to share an educational resource they have created to the site.
+This will make a POST request to the database and be added to the available resources.

 ## Stretch Goals